Avatar 2 finally has a title and a teaser trailer — but there's a catch

 Today, we learned all of the above when, as The Hollywood Reporter reported, producer Jon Landau told audiences at CinemaCon (a convention for theater owners) that Avatar 2 is Avatar: The Way of Water (one of the previously-reported title options).
 Audiences donned their 3D glasses and watched the trailer, which they appear to be sworn to secrecy about (i.e. no leaks yet).

 When will we get to see the trailer?
-It will debut on May 4, exclusively in front of Disney and Marvel Studios' Doctor Strange in the Multiverse of Madness.
+It will debut on May 4 (months ahead of its December 16, 2022 release), exclusively in front of Disney and Marvel Studios' Doctor Strange in the Multiverse of Madness.
 That means, you guessed it: this trailer won't be available for online audiences for a short while.

 Analysis: Making Avatar big again